-This impressive feat of engineering opened to the public on January 1 2018, adding another point of interest to Dubai’s already awe-inspiring skyline.
+This impressive feat of engineering opened to the public in January 2018, adding another point of interest to Dubai’s already awe-inspiring skyline.

-The Dubai Frame is the world’s largest picture frame.
-It consists of two 150 metre towers connected at the top by a 93 metre bridge; the Sky Deck.
+The Dubai Frame is the world’s largest picture frame and one of the city’s most popular attractions.
+It consists of two 150-metre towers connected at the top by a 93-metre bridge; the Sky Deck.
 The exterior is clad with stainless steel sheets.
 The sheets are coated with titanium nitride, giving a golden appearance to the exterior.

-The Dubai Frame is located within Zabeel Park, just a short walk from the park entrance.
-At the base of the frame there’s a pleasant landscaped area with fountains.
+The Dubai Frame is located within Zabeel Park.
+At the base of the frame, there’s a pleasant landscaped area with fountains.

 On entering the Dubai Frame, visitors pass through security.
 The first exhibit reached is the Old Dubai Gallery on the mezzanine level.
 Multimedia exhibits tell the story of the evolution of the city from its modest beginnings as a fishing village to the modern city of the present era.
 Also on the mezzanine level is a fantastic piece of modern art depicting the wings of a falcon; the national bird of the UAE.

-Visitors then travel in a lift to the Sky Deck.
-The ascent takes just over a minute and gives a taste of the views from the top.
+Visitors then travel in a glass elevator to the Sky Deck.
+The ascent to this observation deck takes just over a minute and gives a taste of the views from the top.

-The Present Dubai Gallery on the Sky Deck offers fantastic panoramas of the city.
-The northern facing windows give views of Karama, Bur Dubai, and the Dubai Creek.
-The vista through the southern windows includes the Burj Khalifa, Downtown Dubai, Trade Centre, Emirates Towers, and Zabeel Park.
+The Present Dubai Gallery on the Sky Deck offers fantastic panoramic views of the city.
+The northern-facing windows give impressive views of Karama, Bur Dubai, and the Dubai Creek.
+The vista through the southern windows includes landmarks of modern Dubai, such as the Burj Khalifa, Downtown Dubai, Trade Centre, Emirates Towers, and Zabeel Park.
+Visitors are free to take photos.
 Augmented reality screens provide information about points of interest.

 The floor of the Sky Deck is partially glazed.
 The glazing is smart glass that turns from frosted to clear when stepped on.
 The brave can look beneath them for a view of the park and fountains far below.

 Visitors then take the lift back down to the base.
 The final attraction is the Future Dubai Gallery.
-Multimedia exhibits depict how the city is envisage 50 years from now.
+Multimedia exhibits depict how the city is envisaged 50 years from now.